 YES, with one small caveat.
 We have tested our UV LED systems against other viruses, and they work very well.
 Our systems have proven to be fast and efficient.
 However, we have not run any tests specifically on SARS-CoV-2.
 Frankly, it was not in the news and not a concern more than a few months ago, and getting into a lab for testing purposes is challenging these days as they are focused on other things.
 What we know is scientifically and structurally concerning SARS-CoV-2 we have very high confidence in our lamps effectiveness in killing the virus.
 Testing would need to be done in determining dosage and overall effectiveness.
 Effectiveness of UV Light-Emitting Diodes for Inactivating Biomolecules and Microorganisms

 The KeyPro ™ family of UV LED products for disinfection is available today.
-The KeyPro KP100 is a lab or bench top instrument completely self-contained.
-It has touch panel controls, safety interlocks to avoid light exposure and it will treat anything that fits inside the chamber.
 Our free space lamps, the KeyPro Explorer, and the KP200 and KP300 lamps are also available and ready to use.
 However, these lamps require protective measures or shielding and some require and are intended to be installed in supporting machinery.

 Yes.
 Shielding is required to eliminate possibility of looking at light directly or exposing to skin directly.
 Officially: Warning RISK GROUP 3 UV EMITTED FROM THIS PRODUCT Avoid eye and skin exposure to unshielded product.

 UV INDUSTRY ASSOCIATIONS DISCOURAGE THE USE OF UV LIGHT ON THE HUMAN BODY TO DISINFECT AGAINST THE CORONAVIRUS Learn More